 Inflation Destroys Your Money’s Value

-Although the Frisch’s $25,000 in annual bond income is guaranteed, because of inflation, that money will buy fewer goods each year.
-When money loses its value ( or its “purchasing power”), it has been inflated (as in a balloon full of empty air).
-Inflation is the reason why the loaf of bread which cost your Grandfather a quarter and your Father a $1, sets you back by $2.50: nothing changed except the value of the currency.
-Long-term inflation has been about 3% in the United States: at that rate the Frisch’s $25,000 of investment income will be worth just $18,435 after 10 years (in today’s dollars), $13,594 after twenty years and only $10,025 after 30 years of inflation… a virtually guaranteed 50% loss of purchase power!
-This potential for inflation loss is why professional investors consider bonds, which cannot grow as well as stocks or real estate, very risky for long-term needs.
+Long-term inflation has been about 3% in the United States.
+At that rate, $40,000 of guaranteed bond investment income will be worth just $29,497 after 10 years (in today’s dollars), $21,752 after twenty years, and only $16,040 after 30 years of inflation… A virtually guaranteed 60% loss of purchasing power!
+This potential for inflation loss is why professional investors consider bonds, which cannot grow as well as stocks or real estate, very risky over the long term.

 The Devastation of Runaway Inflation